-5 Insight - "To the best of our knowledge there have been no material adverse changes to the control environment and/or objectives, and the control environment continued to operate substantially in accordance with the objectives, policies and procedures as stated and tested in the latest available report, between 1st October 2020 and 28th February 2021."
+4 Insight - "To the best of our knowledge there have been no material adverse changes to the control environment and/or objectives, and the control environment continued to operate substantially in accordance with the objectives, policies and procedures as stated and tested in the latest available report, between 1st October 2021 and 31st March 2022."

-6 Morgan Stanley - "To the best of our knowledge, the internal control environment covered in the SSAE18 report provided has not changed materially through the period of July 1, 2020 to March 31, 2021."
+5 Morgan Stanley - "To the best of our knowledge, the internal control environment covered in the SSAE18 report provided has not changed materially through the period of July 1, 2021 to March 31, 2022."

-7 Quinbrook - "can confirm that there were no significant changes in the policy, procedures and control environment from 1st October 2019 to 31st March 2021."
+6 Quinbrook - "can confirm that there were no significant changes in the policy, procedures and control environment from 1st October 2020 to 31st December 2021."
+8 Ruffer - "Ruffer's control framework for the period 1 April 2021 and 31 March 2022 is currently under review by our auditors Ernst & Young who have, thus far, raised no material changes to us."